-The Girl Scout Leadership Experience is based on three keys—discover, connect, and take action—but it’s not just for your troop!
-As a Girl Scout leader, you’ll embark on your own leadership journey as you help Girl Scouts develop the vital leadership skills they’ll use to make the world a better place.
+The Girl Scout Leadership Experience is based on three keys—discover, connect, and take action—but it’s not just for your troop.
+As a Girl Scout leader, you will embark on your own leadership journey as you help Girl Scouts develop the leadership skills they’ll use to make the world a better place.
 Here are a few basic concepts that outline what leadership means in Girl Scouting.

 As a leader, see yourself as a coach who:

 Your responsibilities as a Girl Scout volunteer include:

 Depending on the ages of your Girl Scouts, you might take the lead in guiding the structure and experiences of your troop—from how and when meetings are held to how the troop communicates, from steering Girl Scout-led activities to setting financial expectations.
 You’ll make these decisions collaboratively with your volunteer team or co-leader, as well as with input from the Girl Scouts and their caregivers.

 Use the questions below to guide your conversations with your troop committee volunteers or co-leader before discussing these topics with caregivers.

 When will we meet and for how long?
 How frequently should we schedule troop meetings?

 Where will we meet?
 Your meeting space should be somewhere safe, clean, and secure that allows all Girl Scouts to participate.
 Some great meeting space ideas include schools, places of worship, libraries, and community centers.
 If working with teens, consider meeting at coffee shops, bookstores, or another place they enjoy.

 Which components of the uniform will families need to purchase?
 Which uniform components will the troop provide for each Girl Scout?